robert1794/5LIU0_project/Documentation/proposal/Project proposal.md

 - A prerecorded speech sample

 The influence on noise can be obtained from simulations by adding a white noise signal to the original audio signal.
 This way the amplitude of the noise can be defined with great accuracy.
 In the real world testing an audio source with white noise can be added to the room for comparison with the theoretical and simulated effect.
 For measurement of the algorithm's computing time there are two approaches (of which one will be selected later on).
-One way is to use a hardware timer from the microcontroller that is started on the beginning of the computation and stopped at the end.
+One way is to use a hardware timer from the microcontroller that is started at the beginning of the computation and stopped at the end.
 An other method would be to set a pin *high* when entering the computation function and setting it *low* again when leaving this.
 Then an external timer or oscilloscope can be used to measure the elapsed time.
 The question about what the effect of sample rate and resolution is on the accuracy of the algorithm will be estimated by changing these parameters in firmware while the audio source stays at a defined position.

 <div style="page-break-after: always;"></div>

 # Demo setup

-For the demo the system will use two microphones to capture the sound.
-This will then be digitized and processed by a microcontroller (such as the STM32F407).
-During phase 2 "literature research and analytical investigation" the embedded platform will be selected.
+The demo system will use two microphones to capture the sound signal.
+This signal will then be digitized and processed by a microcontroller (such as the STM32F407).
+After the theoretical research phase an embedded platform will be selected.
 The demo setup is only used to evaluate the properties of the algorithm in a real world scenario and is *not* intended to be optimized for lowest cost or optimal performance.

 # Challenges

 These research questions create a few challenges to overcome.
 These are:

 1. Find and study literature about TDAoA and cross-correlation in order to answer the theoretical part of the research questions.
-2. Develop models and simulations to test the theory and evaluate the the algorithm.
+2. Develop models and simulations to test the theory and evaluate the algorithm.
-3. Implement the algorithm on the hardware along with the drivers for reading the ADC, timers and displaying the estimated angle.
+3. Implementing the algorithm on the hardware along with the drivers for reading the ADC, timers and displaying the estimated angle.
 4. Real world testing and analysis using the demo setup

 # Deliverables